 - Maintain your operative dressing, loosen bandage if swelling of the hand occurs - It is normal for the elbow to bleed and swell following surgery.
-If blood soaks through the bandage, do not become alarmed, reinforce with additional dressing - To avoid infection, keep surgical incisions clean and dry you may shower by placing a plastic covering over the surgical site beginning the day after surgery.
-NO immersion of the arm. - Elbow will be immobilized in a splint/sling following surgery do not remove until post op appointment 7-14 days following surgery. - You may begin showering and getting your wound site wet after your first post-op appointment.
+If blood soaks through the bandage, do not become alarmed, reinforce with additional dressing - To avoid infection, keep surgical incisions clean and dry. - You may remove the soft dressing and shower by placing band-aids over the surgical sites beginning 3 days after surgery.
+NO immersion of the arm.

-MEDICATIONS
+MEDICATIONS.

-- Local anesthetics are injected into the wound at the time of surgery.
-This will wear off within 8-12 hours and it is not uncommon for patients to encounter more pain on the first or second day after surgery when swelling peaks. - Most patients will require some narcotic pain medication for a short period of time this can be taken as per directions on the bottle. - Common side effects of the pain medication are nausea, drowsiness, and constipation.
+- Most patients will require some narcotic pain medication for a short period of time this can be taken as per directions on the bottle. - Common side effects of the pain medication are nausea, drowsiness, and constipation.
 To decrease the side effects take the medication with food.
-If constipation occurs, consider taking an over the counter laxative - If you are having problems with nausea and vomiting, contact the office to possibly have your medications changed. - Do not drive a car or operate machinery while taking the narcotic medication - If you are having pain that is not being controlled by the pain medication prescribed, you may take an over the counter anti-inflammatory medication such as ibuprofen or naproxen in between doses of pain medication.
+If constipation occurs, consider taking an over the counter laxative. - If you are having problems with nausea and vomiting, contact the office to possibly have your medications changed. - Do not drive a car or operate machinery while taking the narcotic medication - If you are having pain that is not being controlled by the pain medication prescribed, you may take an over the counter anti-inflammatory medication such as ibuprofen in between doses of pain medication.
 This will help to decrease pain and decrease the amount of narcotic medication required.
-Please take as directed on the bottle. - For 2 weeks following surgery take one aspirin daily to lower the risk of developing a blood clot after surgery.
+Please take as directed on the bottle. - For 2 weeks following surgery take one 81mg aspirin twice daily to lower the risk of developing a blood clot after surgery.
 Please contact the office should severe distal arm pain occur or significant swelling of the distal arm/hand occur.